gigalixir/gigalixir-cli/docs/source/main.rst

 Since Mix is not available in production with Distillery, this command runs your migrations in a remote console directly on your production node.
 It makes some assumptions about your project so if it does not work, please `contact us for help`_.

 Also note that because we don't spin up an entire new node just to run your migrations, migrations are free.
+Also, this doesn't yet work if you have an umbrella app and the app the migrations are in is a different name from your release name.

 .. _`the source code`: https://github.com/gigalixir/gigalixir-cli/blob/master/gigalixir/app.py#L160